Thiers Issard: Blade decoration

 The blade is decorated by engraving or gold leafing depending on the price.
 Less expensive blades undergo an electrolytic black acid engraving process.
 For more expensive blades, gold leafing applied by hand is employed, following a traditional process.

 Sharpening

 Sharpening is the final stage in the process.
 At first the blade is sharpened on a special grinding machine using a waterstone wheel.
 Following that the blade is hand honed on an antique Belgian flat waterstone.
 Finally the cutting edge is finished on a two-sided leather strop using a special paste on one side and natural oils from the human hand on the other.

 Testing

-Finally the blade mechanical properties are tested.
-Flexibility, sharpness as well as special tone tests for singing razors take place at this stage.
+Finally the blade mechanical properties are tested for flexibility and sharpness, as well as special tone tests for singing razors.

 Books

 The Thiers Issard blades are also mentioned in books.